GP Liaison Unit

 The unit runs Continuing Professional Development (CPD) seminars for GPs and shared maternity care affiliates on relevant and important topics for providing care for women.

-It can also arrange attendance at maternity outpatient clinics for shared maternity care affiliate upskilling or to achieve accreditation as a shared maternity care affiliate.
+It can also arrange attendance at maternity outpatient clinics for shared maternity care affiliate upskilling or to achieve credentialing as a shared maternity care affiliate.

 Performance indicators, audits and surveys

-The unit leads and contributes to many audits and surveys of communication and care in order to obtain information and feedback on care and services provided at the hospital.
+The unit leads and contributes to hospital accreditation, audits and surveys of communication and care in order to obtain information and feedback on care and services provided at the hospital.
 In this way the unit contributes to service development and delivery and continuous quality improvement.

 The unit also tracks, reports on and actively contributes to the improvement of communication performance indicators, such as percentage of discharge summaries created, percentage of successful dispatch of discharge summaries, percentage of GP details on patient files and discharge summaries that have not been successfully sent.